Apjo/AWSAssociateSolutionsArchitectNotes/README.md

             - You will not lose the data on this instance if it is stopped.
             - We can reboot and not lose data
 - By default both ROOT volumes will be deleted on termination, however with EBS volumes, you can tell AWS to keep the root device volume.
 - All AMIs are categorized as either backed by Amazon EBS or backed by instance store
-- For EBS volumes: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.
+- **_For EBS volumes_**: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.
 If you need fast provisioning times we prefer EBS backed volumes.
-- For Instance store volumes: The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.
+- **_For Instance store volumes_**: The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.
 It takes time to provision an instance store volume than a EBS volume.
     This might take some time to provision.